Friday, October 6, 2023

 Night Mas.
 Day 1.
 A Street Party follows J’ouvert (obviously to assist with recovery) with the same loud SoCa (Soul Calypso) music and a show of flashing lights.
 Apparently, it gets going about 9pm.
 Still lots more oil, coloured powder, alcohol and partying.

 Pretty Mas & Parade of the Bands.
 Day 2.
-Starting at 4pm in the cooler evening, Pretty Mas features bands and exotic costumes, wild colours, and dance moves.
+Starting at 4pm in the cooler evening, Pretty Mas features bands and exotic costumes, wild colours, and even wilder dance moves.
 The parade loops along the main road that follows the bend of the Carenage.
 We had hoped to see a showing of steel drums too!
 Blame the overcast weather?
 So, sadly missed out.

 Rain threatened but didn’t eventuate.
 Our ear drums will never be the same.
-A dance move called “twerking” might cause many grandmothers to faint.
+Also dance move called “twerking” might cause many grandmothers to faint.
 It’s a wonder those scant costumes stayed in place.
 It was a warm evening; drink was flowing and music pumping.
 Pure bacchanalian.

 The next day, and as a form of "recuperative therapy", our Cap’n & Mr Lozza put their heads together to solve the riddle of WJ3’s diminishing power supply and a not-so-happy alternator.
 Unable, between the three of us, to conjure any Gordian knot solutions, a miserable Cap’n decided that Trinidad was the place to be for repairs and maintenance.
 We were up at the crack of dawn – it’s a long 80 nm trip (11 hours at the helm) – only to discover that the alternator was MIA.
 Whoops… Well, perhaps we'll leave tomorrow then?
 We're in need of a spot of repair work!

 So, we fixed it (well, our amazing mechanic Mr Lozza did), and then, we prepped for yet another early start next morning.
 And so, leave Grenada we did!
-Just for a change, the weather gods took pity on us, and the Motley Crew left for destination, Chaguaramas, in excellent sailing conditions!
+Just for a change, the weather gods took pity on us, and the Motley Crew left for destination Chaguaramas.
+In excellent sailing conditions!

 No comments: